Financial-Times/engineering-progression/site/pages/job-families.md

 ![A diagram showing the different progression paths in Operations](/media/operations-roles.png)

-_Note: in Workday, positions are used rather than job titles, with regional differences between the UK and Philippines_.
+_Note: Workday positions are used rather than job titles with regional differences in the name of roles between the UK and Philippines.
+As an example, In the UK an Engineer is called a Systems Engineer whereas in the Philippines its an Ops Support Analyst._